chieaid24/MBD-Macro/README.md

 # MBD-Macro
-- Helper Macro for **MBDVidia**.
+- Helper Macro written in AutoHotKey for **MBDVidia**.
 Supports the _Dimensional Tolerance_ and _Geometric Tolerance_ functions.
 Increases productivity by streamlining repetitive tasks and allowing the user to use more shortcuts than the software supports.

 ________
 ## How do I deploy it?